 If you have not had your website or advertising campaigns reviewed by an attorney, or if a significant amount of time has passed since your last review, you should obtain such a review to identify any areas of concern.
 The costs of a compliance review are minor compared to the defense of an FTC or consumer action.
 Kronenberger Rosenfeld, LLP is experienced in advising clients on FTC compliance issues, including with respect to weight-loss products, dietary supplements, and nutraceuticals.
 We understand your business model and the desire to achieve compliance while maintaining acceptable conversion rates, and are willing to work with you toward that goal.

-We welcome you to submit the details of your Weight Loss Product matter using our online case submission form or by calling us at 415-955-1155, ext.
+We welcome you to submit the details of your matter relating to weight loss products using our online case submission form or by calling us at 415-955-1155, ext.
 120.